darielrll/bacal/src/main/java/drll/problems/hackerRank/largestRectangle/LargestRectangle.md

 ##### Resume of the problem:

-Given an histogram find the rectangle with the biggest area.
+Given a histogram find the rectangle with the biggest area.

 ##### Notes